mlaursen/react-md/docs/README.md

 might have been better to just split some of the generated documentation into some bundles and load them client side instead of needing a full server call... but I wanted to learn how to do some node work.

-The only "exciting" thing about this server if you are familiar with node is the [github](src/server/api/github.js) proxy settings.
-I end up proxying requests to the Github API through my server so I can track some of the rate limiting aspects.
+The only "exciting" thing about this server if you are familiar with node is the [GitHub](src/server/api/github.js) proxy settings.
+I end up proxying requests to the GitHub API through my server so I can track some of the rate limiting aspects.

 #### state
 This is where I combine all the logic for the redux state.